Kevin-Menezes/Grocery-Billing/README.md

 # 🧾Grocery-Billing
-A static java awt app that generates a bill for grocery items🧾
+A static java applet that generates a bill for grocery items🧾

 <br/>
 <hr>